BrightsDays/BrightsDays/README.md

 ## Hello! 👋

-My name is Viacheslav, currently I live in Tbilisi.
+My name is Viacheslav, currently I live in Batumi.
-I'm a Frontend Developer with 2+ years of experience.
+I'm a Frontend Developer with 3 years of experience.
 Building PWA with Vue.js since 2021.

 ## Tech skills